flyingrobots/git-kv/docs/tasks/US-3-Client-Pointer-Parsing.md

 - A function takes the raw string content of a `.ref` file and returns a `PointerStatus` enum (e.g., `Active`, `Deleted`, `Expired`) or an error.
 - The input must be valid JSON whose root is an object.
 Only the optional `"type"` field is inspected; additional fields are ignored.
+- If the JSON root is not an object (e.g., `null`, array, string, number), return a validation error indicating the pointer file structure is invalid.
 - If the JSON lacks a `"type"` field, it is treated as `Active`.
 - Allowed `"type"` values are: `"deleted"`, `"active"`, `"expired"`.
 The value may include surrounding whitespace; trim before comparison.
 - If the trimmed `"type"` string is `"deleted"`, the function returns `Deleted`.